kevinohara80/nforce/README.md

 opts:

 * `oauth`: (Object:Optional) The oauth object.
-Required in multi-user mode
+Required in multi-user mode.
 * `url`: (String:Required) A url string for an api resource.
-Should start with a forward slash
+Should start with a forward slash.
 * `requestOpts`: (Object:Optional) Optional hash of parameters to pass to the underlying request.

 GET a REST API resource by its url.